MrAlexSee/sopang/README.md

 #### Sources

-The elastic-degenerate format which, in its original form, might contain paths not appearing in the genome can be extended with the sources file.
+The elastic-degenerate format which, in its original form, might contain paths not appearing in any genome can be extended with the sources file.
 Sources describe which individuals are associated with a given variant from the ED text.

 For instance, for 4 sources (individuals), we might have the elastic-degenerate text `AA{AG,G}{CG,N,TT}` and the corresponding sources text `{0}{{0,2}{3}}`.